The weights of simple modules in Category $\mathscr{O}$ for Kac-Moody algebras: Three invariants of highest weight modules

-In this section we prove the main result of the paper, Theorem \ref{maintheo}, except for the perverse sheaf formulation (4), which we address in Section \ref{Sgeometry}.
-The two tools we use are: (i) an ``Integrable Slice Decomposition'' of the weights of parabolic Verma modules $M(\lambda,J)$, which extends a previous construction in \cite{Kh1} to representations of Kac--Moody algebras; and (ii) a ``Ray Decomposition'' of the convex hull of these weights, which is novel in all types for non-integrable modules.
+In this section we prove the main result of the paper, Theorem \ref{maintheo}, except for the perverse sheaf formulation, which we address in Section \ref{Sgeometry}.
+The two tools we use are: (i) an ``Integrable Slice Decomposition'' of the weights of parabolic Verma modules $M(\lambda,J)$, which extends a previous construction in \cite{Kh1} to representations of Kac--Moody algebras; and (ii) a ``Ray Decomposition'' of the convex hull of these weights, which is novel in both finite and infinite type for non-integrable highest weight modules.